 The Individual Artists program helps artists to improve their skills and knowledge, pursue new approaches, exhibit or perform and gain recognition from their peers.

-The Individual Artist Program is for Indigenous artists and art professionals residing in B.C. who are not eligible for existing BC Arts Council programs.
+The Individual Artist Program is for Indigenous artists and art professionals residing in B.C.
 Artists should have a demonstrated commitment to their artistic practice in any artistic discipline – visual, music, dance, theatre, literary or media and including the contemporary practice of traditionally-based forms.

 Applicants must be 19 or older, and have lived in B.C. for at least the past year.
 They should have basic training in their field, a commitment to their art form and actively working to improve their skills.